KeithFarrugia/Series-2/series2/ReadMe.md

 3. Change the value of `rootPath` to the project's absolute file path to match the equivalent location on your local filesystem.

 ## Results and Visualisations
 Upon successful completion of the program, the Rascal terminal will display summary statistics, and two JSON files will be generated in the root directory (the same level as this `ReadMe.md`).

+To view the textual results for smallsql and hsql you may either view the `smallsql/hsql_outputs.txt` or the json and text results found in the `results/` directory which contains all the results for each of the algorithms.

 ### Summary Statistics